openstreetmap/iD/CONTRIBUTING.md

 [Transifex](https://www.transifex.com/projects/p/id-editor/) platform.
 After
-signing up, you can go to [iD's project page](https://www.transifex.com/projects/p/id-editor/), select a language and click *Translate now* to start translating.
-Translations are divided into two sections, *core*, which contains text for the main interface of iD, and *presets*, which has the text for labeling feature presets.
+signing up, you can go to [iD's project page](https://www.transifex.com/projects/p/id-editor/), select a language and click **Translate** to start translating.
+Translations are divided into separate resources:

+* *core* - contains text for the main interface of iD
+* *presets* - contains the text for labeling feature presets
+* *imagery* - contains text for imagery names and descriptions

 The words in brackets, for example `{name}`, should not be translated into a new language: it's replaced with a place name when iD presents the text.
 So a